Nuanjan/expenses-management/README.md

 - As a user, I can link my bank account data into the app, So I don't need to manually add expenses into my list.
 - as a user, I can create many monthly budget, So I can see all of my expenses from the monthly budget.
+- As a user, I can use my app in public deploy, so I can use my app everywhere.

 ## images